Gridiffin/pcds2030db_fork/testing_guide.md

    - Previously selected programs from other sectors should be deselected
 5. Click "Select All" button
    - All visible programs (from selected sector) should be checked
+   - Order number inputs should appear automatically next to each checked program
+   - Order numbers should be assigned sequentially (1, 2, 3, etc.)
 6. Click "Deselect All" button
    - All visible programs should be unchecked
+   - Order number inputs should disappear

+### Test the Program Ordering Feature

+1. Select a reporting period and sector
+2. Check 3-5 specific programs
+   - Verify that order input fields appear next to each checked program
+   - Verify that each program is automatically assigned a sequential number
+3. Manually change the order numbers
+   - Assign different numbers to programs (e.g., 5, 2, 10)
+   - Create a duplicate number (assign "3" to two different programs)
+4. Click the "Sort Numerically" button
+   - Verify that the programs are resequenced with clean sequential numbers
+   - Verify that duplicate numbers are resolved
+5. Uncheck a program in the middle
+   - Verify that its number input disappears
+6. Check a new program
+   - Verify it gets assigned the next available number

 ### Test Report Generation with Selected Programs